Nicolas1203/ocl-fd/README.md

 Output of the command above should contain performances like this.

-Output of the command above should contain performances like this.

     root - INFO - --------------------FORGETTING--------------------
     root - INFO - ncm     0.0000   nan      nan      nan      nan      0.0000
     root - INFO - ncm     0.2885   0.0000   nan      nan      nan      0.2885